Zest-studi-o/P01-Allotment-gardens/TESTING.md

 Full testing was performed on the following devices:

 - Destop:
-  - Custom Gaming computer with 2 screens set-up 24 inches
+  - Custom Gaming computer with 2 screens set-up 24 inches and Windows OS
 - Laptop:
   - Macbook Pro 2023 14 inch screen
 - Mobile Devices:
-  - iPhone 13 pro.
+  - Samsung Galaxy

 Each device tested the site using the following browsers: